dankelley/dal-oce-thesis/README.rst

 Known errors in this version
 ----------------------------

-1. Cross-references to appendices, such as in the first line of the *Hello* section of ``mythesis.tex``, fail on my (OS X system), but seem to work on PC systems.

-2. As of March 2009, FGS requested that entries in the table of contents be in an upper-case font.
-However, they relaxed this requirement after I explained that I had worked for a morning trying to do this, with no luck, and that our department had submitted dozens of theses in the format provided by this package.
-In 2011, they started demanding this again.
-   I cannot see a good solution within latex, so users are advised to simply write their headings in title-case format (e.g. write ``The Old Brown Cow`` instead of ``The old brown cow``).
+1. If PhD examination committee has two supervisors and just two readers, it will prove be necessary to alter the <span class="filename">ocethesis.cls</a> file at line 466, changing ``\def\phd...\degreesignatures{5}`` to ``\def\phd...\degreesignatures{4}``.

+2. As of March 2009, FGS requested that entries in the table of contents be in a title-case font.
+They relaxed this requirement for a while, but are enforcing it again in 2011.
+There is no obvious latex solution to this, because it is tricky issue to decide which words are important, deserving of upper case, and which are less important; "on" could refer to a bird on a wire, or it could be the name of a person.
+So, the solution lies with the thesis author: a heading as ``The Old Brown Cow`` instead of ``The old brown cow.``  The publishing industry is somewhat divided on whether title case is to be used in books, and perhaps one day FGS will recognize that and let authors decide.

 Other resources
 ---------------